 Mr. Burks is not alone – dozens of people are locked in the Scott County jail, without attorneys or formal charges.
 This problem is not exclusive to Scott County.
 People statewide are losing months and sometimes years of their lives to a seriously flawed justice system.
 That means years without work.
 Years without being able to care for their families.
 Years without knowing when the ordeal will end.
 All without the state having to prove a thing.

 The Constitution protects you from being arbitrarily imprisoned on a mere allegation.
 When you’re accused of a crime, you have a right to an attorney, even if you can’t afford one.
 You have a right to a speedy trial.
 Scott County cannot pretend as if the Constitution doesn’t apply in its courts.

 Michigan Criminal Defense Attorneys – Fight to Protect Your Constitutional and Civil Rights

 In Michigan, we do not have the same system as Mississippi.
 Michigan makes it an obligation to move criminal cases forward as expeditiously as possible.
-If you are facing the possibility of criminal charges you want to make sure that your rights are protected and you are not ignored, or lost in the system, like Mr. Burks.
+If you are facing the possibility of criminal charges you want to make sure that your rights are protected, you are not ignored, and you are not lost in the system, like Mr. Burks, you will need a good lawyer to protect and defend you.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are aggressive and relentless in protecting the constitutional rights of those people they represent.
 Our attorneys are well respected in the legal community as competent and zealous advocates for their clients.